prometheus1994/concurrent-systems/README.md

 # concurrent-systems
-This repo is for my coursework in KSU CIS 625/Concurrent Systems.
+This repo is for my coursework in CIS 625/Concurrent Systems at KSU.